 - (1) Platting process.
 In accordance with the city's subdivision regulations, a construction plan and profile sheets for all public improvements, including drainage facilities, shall be submitted with the record plat.
 Approval of the record plat is contingent upon city's approval of the construction plans.
-The required information to be shown on the construction plans for drainage facilities is listed in section 130-267.
+The required information to be shown on the construction plans for drainage facilities can be found in the Stormwater Design Manual.
 Platting of public drainage systems, drainage channels, and floodplains require: - a.
 Dedication of drainage easements.
 Public drainage systems designed to convey the design storm runoff shall be contained within a drainage easement or a floodplain easement or property dedicated to the public for that purpose.
 Drainage easements shall be established such that no parcel will be landlocked as a result of the platting action. - b.
 Platting of property along drainage channels.
-Future platting along streams and drainage channels within the 100-year floodplain, based on fully developed watershed conditions, will require floodplain dedication of easement.
-Developer shall enter into a hold-harmless agreement with the city on behalf of the current and future land owners, or shall include language on the record plat, approved by the city, that relieves the city of any responsibility for future stabilization or tree protection measures along the channel.
+Future platting along streams and drainage channels within the 100-year floodplain, based on fully developed watershed conditions, will require dedication of a floodplain easement. - The developer platting the property shall enter into a hold-harmless agreement with the city on behalf of the current and future land owners, or shall include language on the record plat, approved by the city, that relieves the city of any responsibility for future channel or bank stabilization or tree protection measures along the channel.
 The record plat language shall identify and obligate the responsible party(s) to address any sediment, erosion, or flooding related issues emanating from the reach of the creek in question that is adversely affecting private property.
-The agreement shall be filed for record with Collin County and shall be a covenant running with the land clearly obligating current and/or future owners to the conditions of the agreement.
+The agreement shall be filed for record with Collin County and shall be a covenant running with the land clearly obligating current and/or future owners to the conditions of the agreement. - c.
+Platting of detention/retention facilities.
+Detention and retention facilities and all associated appurtenances shall be contained within a drainage easement.
+The record plat shall include language that obligates the property owner to perform all maintenance of stormwater detention and retention facilities consistent with section 130-358(c) and shall hold the city harmless from and against any damages to persons, to the owner's lot, or any other affected lot arising from such maintenance or lack thereof.